blueoc-phucpham/notes/docs/index.md

     - [ ] **Create Email Verification Endpoint**
         - **Description:** Develop an endpoint to handle email verification when the user clicks the confirmation link.
-        - **Estimation:** 3 hours
+        - **Estimation:** 2 hours
-        - **Output:** When user click the confirmation link, it should active their account and redirect to login page.
-If user had been verified, that's link should be invalid and resulting in 404 not found.
+        - **Output:** When user click the confirmation link in email, it should active their account and redirect to login page.

 3. **Integration**
     - [ ] **Frontend and Backend Integration**